pnp/sp-starter-kit/documentation/components/ext-classification.md

 ## Extension details

-This extension requires no external dependencies nor requires confiruration as there are no custom properties.
+This extension requires no external dependencies nor requires configuration as there are no custom properties.

 | Description | Name | Type | Required | Description |
 | ---- | ---- | ---- | ---- | ---- |